Retention and value of Patient Dental Records

 At present online guidance from the dental unions is out of date and our enquiries with the GDC proved fruitless.

-In this dental bulletin we will look at the current legal guidelines and attempt to clear up any confusion in regards to to the retention of patient records.
+In this dental bulletin we will look at the current legal guidelines before GDPR and attempt to clear up any confusion regarding the retention and value of dental patient records.

 Retaining NHS Records